Cogniac Privacy Policy

 • Non-personal details about your Website interactions, including the full Uniform Resource Locators (URLs) and from our Website (including date and time), products you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, or any phone number used to call our customer service number.

 • Mobile Services.
-We may also collect non-personal information from your mobile device if you have downloaded any of our applications.
+We may also collect non-personal information from your mobile device if you have downloaded any of our Applications.
 This information is generally used to help us deliver the most relevant information to you.
-Examples of information that may be collected and used include your geographic location, how you use the applications, and information about the type of device you use.
-In addition, in the event our applications crash on your mobile device, we will receive information about your mobile device model software version and device carrier, which allows us to identify and fix bugs and otherwise improve the performance of our applications.
+Examples of information that may be collected and used include your geographic location, how you use the Applications, and information about the type of device you use.
+In addition, in the event our Applications crash on your mobile device, we will receive information about your mobile device model software version and device carrier, which allows us to identify and fix bugs and otherwise improve the performance of our Applications.

 Other Information Collected